Meet our team

 Cory Schmitztwitter instagram googleplus facebook flickr

 Co-founder of PhotographingSpace.com, co-owner of several telescopes and mounts, too many cameras, and not enough hard drives, Cory is an American expat living in South Africa with his wife, Tanja Schmitz.
+He’s a speaker on the subject of astronomy and the cosmos and our place in it, and has given how-to and experiential talks on astronomy and astrophotography for large keynote speaking engagements as well as small groups and outreach events.

 An avid astrophotographer for Milky Way, timelapse, deep-space imaging, lunar, planetary, and star trail imagery, he is an all-around jack-of-most-trades for night-sky photography.